Expanding opportunities of season-long row covers in cucurbit production using native pollinators

 Materials and methods:

-Plots consisted of three rows of winter squash, each 50 ft long which were either covered with lightweight mesh row covers (ProtekNet) supported by 3 ft tall hoops, polypropylene fabric (Remay) row covers supported by 18 in tall wire hoops, or left open as controls.
+Plots generally consisted of three rows of winter squash, each 50 ft long which were either covered with lightweight mesh row covers (ProtekNet) supported by 3 ft tall hoops, polypropylene fabric (Remay) row covers supported by 18 in tall wire hoops, or left open as controls.
 Further, the row middles were either treated with pre-emergent herbicides or seeded with Teff grass, Eragrostis tef, as a weed suppressing cover.
-No fungicides or insecticides were at OSU South Centers, one partner farm which is Organic, or on any covered plots, but commercial growers and NCARS sprayed open plots as typical for their operations.
+No fungicides or insecticides were used at OSU South Centers, partner farms which are Organic, or on any covered plots, but conventional l growers and NCARS sprayed open plots as typical for their operations.
+One grower attempted to use the system in a high tunnel with melons, but due to the rapid growth of plants outpacing native bee phenology, this study was suspended.
+One farm used slightly different overall plot dimensions due to bed making equipment, but bee stocking density and yield was standardized to allow comparison.

 At flowering, 25 native cucurbit bees, Eucera (Peponapis) pruinosa, were captured from nearby cucurbit fields while resting in closed flowers and transferred to a plastic bag.
 Any bycatch cucumber beetles were destroyed prior to released into each covered plot beneath the row covers.